 The Right Mattress and Bed

 When you have made sure all of the above practices are in place and adhered to, if you’re still having problems falling asleep quickly, then it may be time to change the mattress.
 None of the above should require any major financial investment, but a mattress or bed can be expensive.
-Finding the best mattress and bed combination can help sleeping problems because comfort is paramount when trying to sleep.
+Finding the best mattress and suitable bedding options can help sleeping problems because comfort is paramount when trying to sleep.
 If your mattress or bed is too old and not offering the level of comfort and support that your body requires, even following the above tips will not help.
-Check our top tips on how to choose a mattress if it’s time now to change yours.

 Follow these techniques and banish sleeplessness and enjoy a peaceful night’s sleep.